icshwi/e3training/MAINTAINING.md

 Each lesson should start with a "Return to ToC", then an overview, and should end with a horizontal rule (`---`) and then a link to the next chapter as well as a "Return to ToC".

-For commands, the prompt (PS1) should be `[iocuser@host:cwd]`.
+For commands, the prompt (PS1) should be `[iocuser@host:pwd]`.

-Open code blocks should have language definitions for highlighting to whatever degree possible; when the language isn't available (GitHub markdown is quite limited), use whatever works.
+Open code blocks should have language definitions for highlighting to whatever degree possible; when the language isn't available (GitHub markdown is quite limited), use whatever works the best.

 # To-Do

-[ ] Clean up all existing chapters
+[x] Clean up all existing chapters
 [ ] Do the full tutorial to ensure all steps work
 [ ] Clean up all complementary material
 [x] Outline what had been thought-up by Han previously for future chapters